cauaadev/cauaadev/README.md

 🎓 **Computer Science** @ IBMR
 🎓 **Software Development (ADS)** @ Estácio
 💻 Focused on **Back-End Development** using Java and Spring Boot
-📍 Based in Brazil, 17 years old
+📍 Based in Brazil, 18 years old

 ---

 ### 🚀 About Me

 I enjoy building real-world solutions using code.
-My main focus is on the back-end: APIs, authentication, clean architecture, and efficient database interaction.
+My main focus is on the back-end: APIs, security, clean architecture, and efficient database interaction.

 Currently learning and applying:

-- Spring Security with JWT
+- Spring Security
-- Java Collections, Streams, Lambdas
+- Unit testing with JUnit
+- Git and GitHub for version control and work with a squad!
+- Linux
-- JUnit, Docker and AWS (in progress)
+- Docker
 ---

 ### 🧰 Tech Stack